JNRowe/vim-configs/README.rst

     git submodule update --init
     make

+`GNU stow`_ v2 is required to manage plugins, the current v1 stable releases will **not** work.
+You may have to install `stow` from the `git repository`_ as v2 has not been released at the time I wrote this

 Scan over the ``vimrc`` file and figure out what you wish to do with it.
 The choices are link it to ``~/.vimrc``, ``source`` it in your own ``~/.vimrc`` or simply cherrypick the parts of it you like.